 Utilize Questions & Answers

-Searchers and business owners can ask questions via your Google Business Profile listing.
+Searchers and business owners can ask questions via your GBP listing.
 These questions and their answers become part of your profile and can be helpful for searchers who might have the same questions in the future.

 While Q&As aren’t considered a major ranking factor, it’s important to remember that completeness of your profile is considered one of the top ranking factors, so every little bit helps.